A person worth imitating

 But when they were about to announce the final winner of the show, her eyes seemed to be hiding a disappointment.
 They had asked her who she thought would win the competition.
 Of course, the competition is about who sounds the most like her.
 It wouldn’t be very surprising if she herself won such a competition (and it turned out that she did win).

-More privately, I think that this is what she learned: IU will inevitably continue to change and grow; who she is today is not who she was 5 years ago, just as her voice and musical style from 5 years ago is not her voice and musical style now.
+Well, aside from what IU herself may have learned, here’s what I learned: IU will inevitably continue to change and grow; who she is today is not who she was 5 years ago, just as her voice and musical style from 5 years ago is not her voice and musical style now.
 She must look forward, rather than trying to stay the same — both as a musician, and as a person.
 The world is full of people who will busy themselves with imitating the past.
 It’s her job to give the world a person worth imitating — whether it is in music, or in image, or in character — a role-model.

 What a wise and clever uncle, for a wise and clever little girl.
 If only Lindsay Lohan had such a wise uncle when she was younger.